 Struggling British based engineering firm Norton motorcycles has been acquired by Indian firm TVS Motor Company.
 TVS Motor is known for its production of two and three-wheeled motorcycles, with the majority being small cc.

-They recently collaborated with BMW making the successful BMW G310.
-With TVS’s current range of motorcycles having small engines compared to that of the Norton line up, it will be interesting to see how those engines and chassis will be shared and developed.
+They recently collaborated with BMW to make the successful BMW G310.
+With TVS’s current range of motorcycles having small engines compared to that of the Norton lineup, it will be interesting to see how those engines and chassis will be shared and developed.

 The Norton range will continue

 TVS says that Norton will continue their classic branding even after the handover, and will still produce their range of high-end motorcycles from the Commando to the Norton V4RR Superbike.
 TVS hopes this new acquisition will allow them to grow internationally as well as building upon their brand’s portfolio.

 This is a momentous time for us at TVS Motor Company.
 Norton is an iconic British brand celebrated across the world and presents us with an immense opportunity to scale globally.
 We will extend our full support for Norton to regain its full glory in the international motorcycle landscape.

 Norton will continue to retain its distinctive identity with dedicated and specific business plans.
 TVS Motor will work closely with customers and employees in building the success and pre-eminence of the Norton Motorcycles brand and we look forward to growing together globally in the years to come.Mr Sudarshan Venu, TVS’ Joint Managing Director said: